geomarker-io/appc/README.md

 ## Example

-In R, create model-based predictions of ambient air pollution concentrations at exact locations on specific dates:
+In R, create model-based predictions of ambient air pollution concentrations at exact locations on specific dates using the `predict_pm25()` function:

 ``` r
 appc::predict_pm25(